DEDHAM, MA ~ 1880

 During the salvage operation, the decision was made to save the pew ends as well.
 While not suitable for re-milling into reclaimed lumber, the individually-numbered pew ends were interesting stand-alone architectural artifacts that we hoped someone would be able to use.

 After being milled down to a workable dimension, the pew material was sawn into boards for tabletops, countertops, and flooring.
 Much of the reclaimed ash was cut into bread board and serving board blanks, which were then hand-routed to accommodate custom drip channels.
-These boards are still seeing service at Newton’s Sycamore restaurant and Cambridge’s Brick & Mortar bar, and are available for retail purchase at our Cambridge retail warehouse and showroom.
+These boards are still seeing service at Newton's Sycamore restaurant and Cambridge's Brick & Mortar bar.

 The narrower salvaged rails and bench backs - also ash wood - that were salvaged from the project have been milled into thin, strip-style planks for assembly into countertops and wall paneling in a Boston-area fast food chain.